If you ever run into the laptop keys not working on your HP laptop, don’t panic. It’s often not hard to fix at all…

 2) Make sure the box before Turn on Filter Keys is un-ticked.
 Then click Apply > OK.

-3) Check your keyboard and see if this key not working on laptop issue has been sorted.
+3) Check your keyboard and see if this key not working on the laptop issue has been sorted.
 If yes, then great!
 If it’s still no joy, please try Fix 4, below.

 - Power off your HP laptop and disconnect the charger.